encode/django-rest-framework/docs/api-guide/parsers.md

 As an example, if you are sending `json` encoded data using jQuery with the [.ajax() method][jquery-ajax], you should make sure to include the `contentType: 'application/json'` setting.

-If you're working with the API using the command line tool `curl`, you can use the `-H` flag to include a `ContentType` header.
-For example, to set the content type to `json` use `-H 'content-type: application/json'`.

 ---

 ## Setting the parsers